devoduro/DigiMarkt_project/CHATBOT_ENHANCEMENTS.md

-# Chatbot Knowledge Base Enhancements
+# DigiMarkt Chatbot Enhancements

 ## Overview
-The DigiMarkt chatbot has been significantly enhanced with comprehensive knowledge about the project, partners, and digital marketing education in TVET.
+The DigiMarkt chatbot has been significantly enhanced to provide comprehensive information about the entire website and project.
+The chatbot now serves as an intelligent assistant that can answer questions about all aspects of the DigiMarkt project, covering every major section of the website including project information, partners, activities, resources, news, gallery, videos, and more.

+## Complete Website Coverage
+The chatbot now provides information about ALL website sections:
+- **Home & About**: Project overview, vision, mission, and background
+- **Partners**: All six partner institutions (AAMUSTED, BTU, CCTU, SBZ, INT@E, SUA)
+- **Milestones**: Project progress, achievements, and timelines
+- **Deliverables**: Project outputs, curricula, materials, and results
+- **Project Activities**: Events, workshops, training sessions, meetings
+- **News & Blog**: Latest updates, announcements, success stories
+- **Gallery**: Photos from activities, training, and events
+- **Videos**: Educational content, testimonials, project documentation
+- **Resources**: Downloadable materials, curricula, guides, tools
+- **Management Board**: Leadership team, coordinators, roles
+- **Contact**: How to reach the project team

 ## Enhanced Knowledge Areas